 Affects Prot ectiveness?
-No. Issue ^a Current Future Sitev ride 1 Changes to long-term monitoring are recommended in this 5-year review report, and the reporting limit for 1,4-dioxane is not low enough to meet the MTCA Method B value of $0.44~\mu g/L$.
-No Yes 2 Ecology requested more rigorous long-term monitoring trend graphs for all areas.
+No. Issue a Current Future Sitev ide 1 Changes to long-term monitoring are recommended in this 5-year review report, and the reporting limit for 1,4-dioxane is not low enough to meet the MTCA Method B value of 0.44 $\mu$ g/L. No Yes 2 Ecology requested more rigorous long-term monitoring trend graphs for all areas.
 The use of one value to represent all reporting limits unrealistically biases the trend graphs.
-No No OU 1 3 Several deficiencies in the landfill cover were identified.
-No ^b Yes 4 Evaluation against current vapor intrusion guidance has identified potential data gaps regarding office worker exposure to potential VOCs in indoor air at facility buildings near OU 1 Area 1.
-No ^c Yes 5 Phytoremediation at OU 1 is not as effective at the south plantation as expected by regulators and stakeholders.
-The ROD requirements are being met, conditions are not worse than at the time of the ROD, and the ROD found that conditions at that time were protective.
-However, the restoration time frame selected in the ROD exceeds Ecology and EPA's current expectations of 30 to 50 years, and surface water ARARs at station MA12 are consistently exceeded.
-No No 6 PCB data from seep SP1-1, and in sediment at two stations, imply that PCB concentrations may be increasing.
-No Yes Area 2: No issue that impacts protectiveness OU 2 Area 8 7 Evaluation against current vapor intrusion guidance has identified potential data gaps regarding office worker exposure to potential VOCs in indoor air at facility buildings.
-No ^c Yes 8 The human health and ecological risk assessments for intertidal sediment required by the ROD have been completed.
-However, the risk assessments were not approved by regulators and stakeholders.
-No ^d Yes Site 2 23: No issue that impacts protectiveness.
+No No OU 1 • 3 Several deficiencies in the landfill cover were identified.
+No b Yes 4 Evaluation against current vapor intrusion guidance has identified potential data gaps regarding office worker exposure to potential VOCs in indoor air at facility buildings near OU 1 Area 1.
+No c Yes 5 Phytoremediation at OU 1 is not as effective at the south plantation as the north plantation.
+Although the ROD requirements are being met and the remedy remains protective in the short term, the restoration time frame selected in the ROD exceeds a time frame that is considered reasonable by Ecology and EPA.
+In addition, surface water ARARs at station MA12 are consistently being exceeded.
+No Yes 6 PCB data from seep SP1-1, and in sediment at two stations, imply that PCB concentrations may be increasing.
+No Yes OU 2 Area 2: No issue that impacts protectiveness • OU 2 Area 8 7 Evaluation against current vapor intrusion guidance has identified potential data gaps regarding office worker exposure to potential VOCs in indoor air at facility buildings.
+No c Yes 8 The human health and ecological risk assessments for intertidal sediment required by the ROD have been completed, but data gaps were identified.
+No d Yes Site 2 23: No issue that impacts protectiveness.

-^aThe issues listed below have been identified to require follow-up action prior to the next 5-year review, but do not impact protectiveness:
+aThe issues listed below have been identified to require follow-up action prior to the next 5-year review, but do not impact protectiveness: